liquibase/liquibase-mongodb/README.md

 ```

 <a name="contributing"></a>
+## Liquibase CLI

+To use with the liquibase CLI, all changesets must use the runWith attribute of `mongodb`, this is only compatible with Liquibase 4.0.0

+## Docker

+Included is a docker-compose file that will start Mongo up as well as run the test liquibase migrations against a mongo server.
+Instructions:

+1. `docker-compose up -d mongo`
+2. Edit `src/test/resources/application-test.properties` and change the port for mongo to 37017 (e.g., `sed -i -E "s/27017/37017/" src/test/resources/application-test.properties`)
+  * Note sporadically tests may fail because short timeouts.
+3. `mvn clean install -Prun-its`
+4. `docker-compose up --build liquibase-cli-1`

 ## Contributing

 Please read [CONTRIBUTING.md](./CONTRIBUTING.md) for details on our code of conduct, and the process for submitting pull requests to us.